-But this wasn’t always true.
+But this wasn’t always the case.

-In fact, I have lived most of my life unconsciously, without an awareness or understanding of who I was—my deepest values, my natural gifts, or my reason for being.
+In fact, I have lived most of my life unconsciously, without awareness or understanding of who I was—my deepest values, my natural gifts, or my reason for being.
 I just went through the motions of life, making decisions based on feelings—mostly fear.
 Fear of failure, fear of judgment, fear of embarrassment, fear of rejection, fear of being alone.

+I chose my college because my older brother was there and I was scared of leaving home at a very immature 17.
+After graduation, I went into retailing, got an MBA, and then worked in Corporate America—not out of a love for business, but simply not knowing what else to do.
 At no point in my young adulthood did I seek to understand myself and to assess what I really wanted in my life.
 I had no self-concept; I was guided by people-pleasing and perceived expectations of what I “should” do.

 The truth is, I was tired.
 Tired of living in fear, tired of never being good enough, tired of feeling like a failure, tired of putting everyone else first.

 Something had to change.

 It took several years of hard, honest work—therapy, exploration, trial and error, hard conversations—for me to find myself for the first time in my life.
 I had to face some tough questions and come to terms with my past in order to embrace a new, more hopeful future.
 In the process, I learned who I am—my values, passions, and gifts.
 I finally realized the toxic impact of my perfectionism, and the power of vulnerability, and vowed to accept myself, flaws and all.
 I learned who my girlfriends are, and who is better left behind.
 I discovered the power of action in the face of fear, of taking risks, of getting outside my comfort zone.
 I found my courage—and wrote about it (read my essay, “My Fuck You Fifties,” on Huffington Post)..